-Intravenous Therapeutic Infusions, CPT Code (96365 – 96368) – A bill for services when a physician administers a therapeutic drug intravenously using consumables such as tubes, infusion pumps, cannulas, and needles.
+Intravenous Therapeutic Infusions, CPT Code (96365 – 96368) – are billed for services when a physician administers a therapeutic drug intravenously using consumables such as tubes, infusion pumps, cannulas, and needles.

 • Infusion: Administration of diagnostic, prophylactic, therapeutic fluids through an IV and/or drugs administered over time. (e.g., banana bag, heparin, nitro-glycerine, antiemetics, antibiotics, etc.)